Looking For a Hike?

 Enjoy the Destination

-Your final goal is a pair of shallow sandstone caves that are only 40 or 50 feet deep.
+Your final goal is a pair of shallow sandstone caves that are 40 or 50 feet deep.
 Despite their lack of spelunking potential, they are still fun to duck into.
 I loved the view looking back out towards the trail I had just come up.

 Come Back for More